krud-soft/words/docs/Words/08-view.md

 )
 ```

-A screen passes the module's state data and callbacks through props.
+A screen passes the active state's context data and callbacks through props.
 A view passes its own props or derived values down to any views it uses.

 ### `state`